t-sutter/t-sutter.github.io/_posts/2023-09-19-reproducibility.md

 Both open source GIS and reproducibility in science share similar principles; knowledge should not be gatekept.
 Combining the scientific principle of reproducibility with open source GIS contributes to the development of both.

-Open source GIS does not solve all geography’s reproducibility issues.
-Like proprietary software, the base code of open source programs can change.
+Open source GIS does not solve all geography’s reproducibility issues.[^2] Like proprietary software, the base code of open source programs can change.
 While older editions of open source base code maybe possible to find, it still proves a barrier to reproducing studies.
 Bad data creates bad result; a GIS being open source does not change this.